Take 15% off a Brentwood Home Mattress. Use Code: SLEEPFOUNDATION

 Though back sleepers under 130 lbs may still enjoy the mattress’s soft foam side, it is less effective for back sleepers above this weight range.
 Due to this side’s firmness level and moderate conforming qualities, people who weigh more than 130 lbs may find their hips sink too far into the mattress.

-As with back sleepers, the Crystal Cove mattress is suitable, if not ideal, for stomach sleepers.
+As with back sleepers, the Crystal Cove’s construction is suitable for stomach sleepers.
 On the soft side, only people under 130 lbs are likely to enjoy sleeping on their stomach.
-The medium-firm side, however, provides adequate support and comfort for stomach sleepers regardless of their weight.
+The medium firm side, however, provides adequate support and comfort for stomach sleepers regardless of their weight.

 Sleeping on your stomach requires a complex balance.
 Not only do you need significant lumbar support to keep your spine aligned correctly, but a mattress that is too firm can cause pain and tension in the shoulders and upper arms.
 Due to these requirements, this sleep position can be one of the most difficult to find a suitable bed for.

 The Crystal Cove achieves many requirements in this category, though not all.
 The soft side, while able to properly support sleepers under 130 lbs, does not have the resilience needed to support the hips and lower back of most stomach sleepers.
-The medium-firm side, with bouncy but pressure-relieving latex, offers excellent support for the hips but may result in next-day shoulder stiffness in some people.
+The medium firm side, with bouncy but pressure-relieving latex, offers excellent support for the hips but may result in next-day shoulder stiffness in some people, particularly those over 230 pounds.

 Brentwood Home Crystal Cove – Luxury Plush Side